Sven Tumba: Golf

 In 1978, Tumba was, by the Swedish Golf Federation, awarded the Golden Club, the highest award for contributions to Swedish golf, as the first recipient.

 In 1985 he received The Merit Sign in Gold by the Swedish PGA.

 On the 100th anniversary of the Swedish Golf Federation in 2004, he was named the most influential person in the history of golf in that country, ahead of people such as all-time women's golf great Annika Sörenstam.

+In 2006, Tumba was awarded the Erik Runfelt medal, at the time the highest award from the Swedish Golf Federation.

 On 4 June 2022, Tumba was the seventh person to be inducted in the newly founded Swedish Golf Hall of Fame.